ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
 > "`gradient:`" currently does not understand non-RGB [Color Space](../color_basics/#colorspace) representations.
 > As such you can not use it to generate multi-color 'rainbow' gradients (using HSV space).
-> However you can 'fudge' such gradients relativally simply.
+> However you can 'fudge' such gradients relatively simply.
 > See [Gradients in other Colorspaces](#gradient_colorspace) below.

 Some particularly nice gradients include...